AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 ![](./assets/Ask_Trial_Version.png)
 > **Note:** You can also request a trial for our other tools: UTAC Ceram scenarios & Physics Based Sensors Level 2

-3. Just enter your information, click on `SEND` and you are ready to move to the next step! :clap:
+3. Just enter your information, click on `SEND` and you are ready to move to the next step! 👏
 ![](./assets/Request_for_the_trial.png)

 ## Step 2.
 Receive a link to download the trial